 We identified the determination of distinct professional services performance obligations in customer contracts containing multiple performance obligations and the estimation of hours to complete for certain POC arrangements, being contracts where revenue recognition is based on estimated hours to completion, as a key audit matter.
-Significant auditor judgment was required to evaluate the Entity's significant judgments of whether professional services are distinct or non-distinct and the estimated hours to completed over an extended period.
+Significant auditor judgment was required to evaluate the Entity's significant judgments of whether professional services are distinct or non-distinct and the estimated hours to completion for arrangements that are completed over an extended period.
 There was significant auditor effort, involving more senior professionals, required to address this matter.